How to Get Stimulus Payment as a US Expat

 economic-stimulus-check

-The US government has allowed US citizens to get three sets stimulus checks paid between $600-$1,400 with whomever met the certain requirements in 2020.
-Those who can receive checks includes Americans living abroad – and if you have eligible children, you could receive an additional $500-$600 too.
+The US government has allowed US citizens to get three sets stimulus checks paid between $600-$1,400 with whomever met the certain requirements in 2020 or in 2021.
+Those who could and still can receive checks includes Americans living abroad – and if you had eligible children, you could receive an additional $500-$600 too.
+Why is this relevant in 2024?
+Well, if you haven’t gotten them yet – you still can!
+And who doesn’t need a little extra cash in this economy.

 Now, what happens when you figure out you are eligible as an American expat, and want to get your Stimulus payment as soon as possible?
 Below we showcase basic support and updates, plus a personal example of what an American abroad did to receive her stimulus check, so you can too.